walder/Skynet-IADS/README.md

 ## Sam Site
 Skynet can handle 0-n Sam Sites.
 By default Skynet keeps SAM Sites turned off.
 It calculates if a contact is within firing range of a SAM Site.
 Every single launcher and radar unit's distance is analysed individually.
 If at least one launcher and radar is within range, the SAM Site will become active.
 This allows for a scattered placemend of radar and launcher units as in real life.

-Please make sure the SAM Group in the mission editor consists only of one type.
-Don't add SA-10 units with SA-6 units, this will mess up the distance calculation.
+Please make sure the SAM Group in the mission editor consists only of one type. eg Don't add SA-10 units with SA-6 units, this will mess up the distance calculation.

 The Skill level you set on a SAM Group is retained by Skynet.